data2dev/fullstack_submissions/part0/0_4_new_note_diagram.md

     participant server

-    browser->>server: user input in the 'form element' sent to server through HTTP POST request Data is sent as the body of the POST request. activate server
+    browser->>server: user input in the 'form element' sent to server through HTTP POST request activate server
-    The server creates a new note object, and adds it to an array called notes. server-->>browser: HTTP status code 302: URL redirect instructions deactivate server
+    server-->>browser: HTTP status code 302: URL redirect instructions deactivate server